panzerdp/dmitripavlutin.com/content/posts/153-covariance-contravariance/index.md

 ## 4. Functions subtyping

-What is interesting about function types subtyping is that it combines both covariance and contravariance.
+What is interesting about functions subtyping is that it combines both covariance and contravariance.

 > A function type is a *subtype* of a base type if its parameter types are *contravariant* with the base type' parameter types, and the return type is *covariant** with the base type' return type.